pushcx/shenzhen/README.md

   - [x] `nextRankForFoundation` should call `nextCardForFoundation`
   - [ ] `automaticBuild` could be functor application
   - [ ] Would limiting to 100 moves cut off winning games?
 (Needs a second data structure; if I put timeouts in `Losses` it won't find shorter routes to `Tableau`s it happened to time out on.
+  - [ ] Use some clever extension to derive `Foundations`'s three stacks in data constructor from the three data constructors for `Suit`